mbseid/blog/_posts/2019-05-24-acing-a-technical-interview-part-II.markdown

 author: Mike Seid
 ---

-This week, we will be go over the primary data structures that are used within the coding interview.
+This week we will be go over the primary data structures that are used within the coding interview.
 Most interview questions will not ask you directly about the data structures but will require to use one or more data structures and you must explain how they work.
 Being able to explain their time/space complexity and operations will be important for success.

 ### Data Structures